 Through your resume and recommendation, we have a clear sense of your professional path to date.
 What are your career goals over the next three to five years and what is your long-term dream job?
 (500 words)

 As with any goals essay, it’s critical to bear in mind that this is not a theatrical retelling of your resume.
-However, you should include a few lines of background information to enable the reader subsequently comprehend that you have the abilities and drive required to achieve your objectives.
+However, you should include a few lines of background information to enable the reader to subsequently comprehend that you have the abilities and drive required to achieve your objectives.

 In short, make sure that your comments build on what the admissions committee can find in your recommendations or resume, rather than repeating it.